May 25, 2025, 1:05 pm | Read time: 2 minutes

 Tomatoes are among the most popular vegetables in gardens and on plates.
-It’s all the more surprising when you cut one open and suddenly find small green sprouts inside—almost as if the tomato is continuing to grow from within. myHOMEBOOK gardening expert Franka Kruse-Gering explains why tomatoes sometimes sprout internally, whether this poses a problem, and how best to handle this unusual phenomenon.
+It’s all the more surprising when you cut one open and suddenly find small green sprouts inside—almost as if the tomato is growing from the inside out. myHOMEBOOK gardening expert Franka Kruse-Gering explains why tomatoes sometimes sprout internally, whether this is a problem, and how best to handle this unusual phenomenon.

-Tomatoes that are sprouting from the inside may seem otherworldly at first glance.
+Tomatoes that sprout from the inside may seem otherworldly at first glance.
 When cutting open such a specimen, you might need to take a second look.
-Many people wonder at that moment: Is this still normal?
-Can I still eat the tomato?
+Many people wonder at this moment: Is this still normal?
+Can I still eat sprouting tomatoes?
 And: What do I do with these sprouts?
 But it’s not just tomatoes that can sprout from the inside; other vegetables, such as bell peppers or pumpkins, can also experience the phenomenon of vivipary.

 Why Tomatoes Sometimes Sprout from the Inside

 When you cut open a tomato and see small green shoots inside, it may seem strange at first–but it’s completely natural.
-This phenomenon is called vivipary, where the seeds begin to germinate while still inside the fruit.
+This phenomenon is called vivipary.
+In this process, the seeds begin to germinate while still inside the fruit.

-Normally, certain plant substances prevent the seeds in the tomato from germinating while they are still in the fruit.
+Normally, certain plant substances ensure that the seeds in the tomato do not germinate while they are still in the fruit.
 However, when the tomato is very ripe, these substances gradually break down.
 If it is also warm and humid, the germination process can start inside the tomato.

 Occasionally, tomatoes may not contain these substances at all, explains the Foundation for Consumer Protection.
-These specimens are more likely to sprout from the inside.
+These specimens have a higher likelihood of sprouting from the inside.

 A tomato that is sprouting inside is not a problem.
-You can eat it without any issues—as long as it isn’t moldy.
+You can eat it without any issues—as long as it is not moldy.
 You can also rely on your senses and smell the fruit.
 If it has an unpleasant odor, it’s better to discard it.

 It’s also important to know that sprouting tomatoes taste a bit different.
 They can be stronger in flavor, sometimes even bitter, and a “grassy” taste is possible.